Dream-0ne/DreamOne/README.md

 # DreamOne

-## Sprint 2:
+## Sprint 4:
-- We are currently in Sprint 2 from 22nd October - 5th November !
+- We are currently in Sprint 4 from 5th November - 12th November !

 ## Contributing